ahoffer/osgi/02-logging-lesson/README.md

 ### Summary
 Notice that our logger dependency is for an **api**.
-An API is usually nothing more than a collection of interface.
+An API is usually nothing more than a collection of interfaces.
 It is doesn't know how to *do* anything.
 Consequently, it is small and light.
  **Karaf** provides an implementation of the logger.
 It is provided as part of base Karaf.
  The OSGi runtime takes care of finding a bundle the **exports** `Logger` and `LoggerFactory`.
  `LoggerFactory` is used to create a concrete instance of a `Logger.